usnistgov/FIPS201/_Appendix/glossary.md

 to a captured biometric sample. [[ISO2382-37]](references.md#ref-ISO/IEC-2382-37)

 Biometric Characteristic
-: Biological characteristic of an individual from which distinguishing, repeatable biometric features can be extracted for the purpose of biometric recognition.
+: Biological attribute of an individual from which distinctive and repeatable values can be extracted for the purpose of automated recognition.
 Fingerprint ridge structure and face topography are examples of biometric characteristics. [[ISO2382-37]](references.md#ref-ISO/IEC-2382-37)

 Biometric Data